African Studies (AFS)

 - Paschal Kyoore (Modern Languages, Literatures, & Cultures), Program Director

 - Lencho Bati (Geography)

 - Philip Bryant (English) (On leave, January and Spring 2017)

 - Annika Ericksen (Sociology and Anthropology)

 - Patric Giesler (Sociology and Anthropology)

 - Kate Keller (History)

-The African Studies Program has as its mission to create and foster an understanding and an appreciation of African societies and cultures In a manner that highlights their past and contemporary contributions.
-We celebrate and explore the uniqueness, complexity, and the broader implications of African history, artistic performance, social and cultural forms, politics, economics, and other topical areas.
-The program is interdisciplinary, seeking Interconnectedness among courses of diverse disciplines, as well as between the African continent and tis global diasporas.
+The African Studies Program has as its mission to create and foster an understanding and an appreciation of African societies and cultures in a manner that highlights their past and contemporary contributions.
+We celebrate and explore the uniqueness, complexity, and broader implications of African history, artistic performance, social and cultural forms, politics, economics, and other topical areas.
+The program is interdisciplinary, seeking interconnectedness among courses of diverse disciplines, as well as between the African continent and its global diasporas.
 The program aims to reinforce how knowledge about Africa is important in the College’s mission to instill an international perspective and a commitment to social justice in our students.
-As part of its strategic mission, the program hosts guest speakers and performers who are specialists In one or more disciplines with a focus on Africa for the benefit of the campus and the wider community.
+As part of its strategic mission, the program hosts guest speakers and performers who are specialists in one or more disciplines with a focus on Africa for the benefit of the campus and the wider community.